Skip to main content

 Sometimes, your immune system has a hard time keeping up.
 When it’s not performing well, you may get more infections.
 This may even contribute to some forms of cancer.

-But sometimes your immune system is triggered to go into overdrive.
-This is also not good for your health.
+Other times, your immune system is triggered to go into overdrive.
+This isn’t healthy either.
 An overactive immune system can result in autoimmune diseases, chronic inflammation, and allergies

-It turns out, what you eat affects your immune system quite a bit.
-Your gut contains lots of good bacteria that you need to stay healthy.
-And 70% to 80% of your immune cells are there, too.
+What you eat affects your immune system quite a bit.
+Your gut is home to lots of good bacteria that you need to stay healthy.
+And 70% to 80% of your immune cells live there, too.

-So, the quality of what goes into your digestive system affects your immune function.
-Read on to learn about seven kinds of food to avoid to help your immune system work for you.
+So, the quality of the foods that go into your digestive system affect your immune function.
+Read on to learn about seven kinds of food that can weaken your immune system.

 1. Refined grains